Azure/AzureStack-QuickStart-Templates/201-vm-windows-comprehensive/README.md

     $AadTenantId = "contoso"

 # Option 2) If you don't know the prefix of your AzureAD namespace, run the following cmdlets.
-# Validate with the Azure AD credentials you also use to sign in as a tenant to Microsoft Azure Stack Technical Preview.
+# Validate with the Azure AD credentials you also use to sign in as a tenant to Microsoft Azure Stack Development Kit.
     $AadTenant = Login-AzureRmAccount
     $AadTenantId = $AadTenant.Context.Tenant.TenantId